This post is part of the series England

 Every day: 10 am – 5 pm Free Admission

 The Museum of Natural History, built between 1855 and 1860, has one of the best natural science collections nowadays.
-Well, I absolutely adore the gothic architecture of Natural History Museum – soaring stained glass ceilings and narrow cast-iron segments!
+Well, I absolutely adore the gothic architecture of the Natural History Museum – soaring stained glass ceilings and narrow cast-iron segments!
 But of course, the real reason on why you should visit this museum is the significant collection of more than 5 million exhibits, which include geological and zoological specimens such as exotic insects, rare fossils, T-Rex skeleton and the leftovers of the very first dinosaur who was mentioned in a scientific article in 1677.

 February to November: Monday – Saturday: 10 am – 5:30 pm; During November, December and January: Monday- Saturday: 10 am – 3 pm £3.50